Informfully/Experiments/experiments/tutorial/README.md

 * Intra-List Distances (**generate_party_one_hot.py** and **generate_senti_one_hot.py**): We need vectors for the calculation of the intra-list distance for recommendations.
 The two scripts provided here will encode the party and sentiment of articles into pre-defined buckets.
 (Both the party and sentiment vectors are required to successfully compute ILD.)
-There is no vector for category, it is just a list of different categories.
+There is no vector for category; it is just a list of different categories.
 (The category information is in the article dataset, where you can map the article raw ID to the category for every item in the article pool.)
 * RADio Representation (**party_binary.py**): We used the binary mention of party in each article.
 I.e., if an article is mentioned multiple times, it is only counted as once.